Advanced Usage of Pipenv¶

 Tox Automation Project¶

-and external testing:
+for both local and external testing:

 [tox]